 The Importance of Your Business’s Website

-Your website backs up word-of-mouth with credible, delectable knowledge for your prospective customer to feast on.
-It gives them something to refer to…as a way to steer them to the point of purchase.
-Remember, you can’t have a killer bun without the fixin’s, hun.
+Your website backs up word-of-mouth with credible knowledge for your prospective customer to feast upon.
+It gives them something to refer to and gives you a way to steer them to the point of purchase.
+Remember, you can’t have a killer bun without the fixins, hun.

 Factual information is a key component in making a buying decision.
-This is your time to set the precedence in more detail about who you are, what you do and how you get it done.
+This is your time to go into detail about who you are, what you do and how you get it done.
 Think about it as your resume – same thing, different platform.
 When customers see an actual website, it signals credibility.

 Yeah, you can ride the wave of phone calls.
-But the market has changed and an online presence is a must.
+But the market has changed, and an online presence is a must.
 It is the new standard.
-Your content should be as rich and thick with savory content that relates to your business to back up the amount of experience you have in the field.
+Your content should be rich and thick with savory content that relates to your business to back up the amount of experience you have in the field.
 Don’t let good salami go to waste on that Saltine!
 Both elements here (bun and meat) should be equally strong!
 I’m hungry.
-You should be too.
+You should be, too.
 Let’s finish this meal.

 Your Online Reputation Matters

-Now that you have your incredible bun, “out of this world” prosciutto and fixin’s (content, services, reviews), let’s put a lid (or bun) on this appetizing situation with the final slice of knowledge of crispy good business.
-It is vital, important and imperative that your reputation and website be delivered as a package.
+Now that you have your incredible bun, “out of this world” prosciutto and fixins (content, services, reviews), let’s put a lid (or bun) on this appetizing situation with the final slice of knowledge of good business.
+It is imperative that your reputation and website be delivered as a package.

 Why?
 Think about it.

 Your online reputation can make or break a sale.
 If your friend says they had an amazing experience, but you pull up their Google reviews that all say it’s terrible, you will certainly second-guess your decision.

 We live in the Digital Age.
 Simply put, a business will not grow to its full potential by only relying on word-of-mouth.
 Remember word-of-mouth + website = good business!
 If you need help optimizing your online presence, contact us today!